magepages/mpdocs/docs/affiliate-m2/user-guide.rst

   * Choose the payment method for withdrawal

-  * There are three payment methods: Offline payment, Bank Transfer, Paypal payment
+  * There are three payment methods: Offline payment, Bank Transfer, Paypal payment, Store Credit

 * **Withdraw Description**: Fill in the description for withdrawal